🐣 Easter Sale now on! Up to $65 OFF

 Why we love it

-• Visual Feedback with two high-res color screens
+• Visual Feedback with two high-res colour screens

 • Integrates well with Maschine MK3 and Maschine software